[Prologue: The Rise of the Danish Nation] (lines 1-85, pp.

 2. When Beowulf fights the dragon, all of the 11 men leave him, much like they did when he fought Grendel’s mother.
 Wiglaf stays behind and fights beside him loyally.

-3. The second time, Beowulf receives a fatal wound and Wiglaf ends up killing the dragon.
+3. The second time, Beowulf receives a fatal wound and

 4. Beowulf wants to see the treasure before he dies.
 When he sees it, the thanks the gods.
 He wants to be made a barrow for which to be buried in.